William Contreras Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 29th in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in the league.

-- The Cardinals' 4.72 team ERA ranks 23rd among all league pitching staffs.
+- The Cardinals' 4.71 team ERA ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 170 home runs (1.1 per game), the second-fewest in the league.
+- The Cardinals allow the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson (5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched) gets the start for the Cardinals, his ninth of the season.
+- Hudson gets the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts in 76 1/3 innings pitched.

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the left-hander tossed five innings, surrendering four earned runs while giving up five hits.
+- In his most recent appearance on Saturday, the right-hander went six innings against the San Diego Padres, allowing two earned runs while surrendering nine hits.

-- The 25-year-old has amassed an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
-Opponents are batting .272 against him.
+- In 17 games this season, the 29-year-old has a 4.95 ERA and 5 strikeouts per nine innings, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.